Appendix B

 B.6Built-in Values and Effects

 A handful of values are bound in the top-level bindings of \(E_0\).
 Chief among them is print, which renders its argument (via to_string) and writes it to the standard output—a host effect, and the principal observable behaviour of many programs.
-The Console class provides finer output control, including new_line; because string literals do not interpret escapes (Section 2.2), a line break in output is produced with Console.new_line or the character constant #newline rather than with a backslash escape.
+The Console class provides finer output control, including new_line.
+A line break in output may be written as the \n escape in a double-quoted string (Section 2.2), or produced with Console.new_line or the character constant #newline.

 The exception values raised by the language itself—on a nil dereference, a failed contract, a failed runtime argument check, an out-of-range collection access—are also part of the environment, and are the values a rescue block receives in exception (Section 5.7).